 This year, we expect the arrival of up to eight new foreign brands in Slovakia, while up to three of them will move to the new Novum Prešov shopping center - Women's Secret, Springfield and Regatta.

-The possibility to apply for a rent subsidy has been extended until the end of June.
-The subsidy can be provided to a tenant in the amount in which the discount from the rent was provided based on an agreement between the landlord and the tenant, but not more than 50% of the rent for the period of difficult use.
+The deadline for a rent subsidy application for the period during the 2nd wave of the pandemic ended on 30 June and this deadline was also final for any corrective submissions.
+The subsidy could be provided to the tenants in the amount in which the discount from the rent was provided on the basis of an agreement between the landlord and the tenant, but not more than 50% of the rent for the period of difficult use.
 Despite this measure, however, some tenants had to terminate their leases.
-Tenancy mix is undergoing a shift towards more competitive brands and sectors of retail that showed resilience during the pandemic.

-Total industrial stock grew by 8% year-on-year as the adoption of online shopping accelerated the built-to-suit development for e-commerce companies seeking to expand their distribution centres.
-The total leasable space under construction was more than 263,100 sq m, which represents more than 45% year-on-year increase and more than 9% of the existing stock.
-There are currently 10 buildings under construction, 8 of which are in the Western Slovakia.
-Much of the industrial space under construction has already been pre-leased.
-Vacancy rate increased by 1.14 percentage points to 8.78%, mainly due to newly built speculative stock.
-Quarterly net absorption reached 47,700 sq m and was positive in all four main regions.
-Total quarterly take-up recorded a 3.5% year-on-year growth, reaching 138,200 sq m.
+Total industrial stock grew by 6% year-on-year while the adoption of online shopping accelerated the built-to-suit development for e-commerce companies seeking to expand their distribution centres.
+The total leasable space under construction was 343,300 sq m, which represents more than 94% year-on-year increase and more than 12% of the existing stock.
+There are currently 13 buildings under construction, 9 of which are situated in the Western Slovakia.

 Get the full Slovakia property market picture with all the market data by downloading the reports.